OctavioProfeta/OctavioProfeta.github.io/index.md

 Also interesting to note is the proximity of 'war' and 'climate change', and the proximity of 'terrorism' and 'economical collapse', which means they share a lot in term of lexicon.

-We finally see that those categories all have a strong negative compound sentiment, which might imply actual fear!
+We finally see that those categories all have a strong negative compound sentiment, which might imply fear!
 How thrilling!

 ## Case study: War movies